huytran125/react-native-rtmp-publisher/README.md

 ### React Native New Architecture Support

-This library now fully supports the React Native New Architecture (Fabric and TurboModules).
+This library supports the React Native New Architecture using a Java-based TurboModule implementation.
 It works seamlessly with both:
-- **Old Architecture** (Bridge) - Default
+- **Old Architecture** (Bridge) - Default, uses standard NativeModules
-- **New Architecture** (Fabric + TurboModules) - When enabled in your project
+- **New Architecture** (TurboModules) - Uses TurboReactPackage when enabled

-The library automatically detects which architecture is enabled and uses the appropriate implementation.
-No additional configuration needed!
+The library automatically detects which architecture is enabled at runtime.
+No additional configuration or code generation needed!

+**Note:** This implementation uses `TurboReactPackage` (Java) instead of C++ codegen, making it compatible with existing Java-only modules while still supporting the new architecture.

 #### Enabling New Architecture in Your Project